joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 JavaScript handles dependencies in the following way:

 * The file `package.json` contains information about the project
-* An important piece of information is the project dependencies
+* An important piece of information contained in it is the project dependencies
 * When installing the dependencies, (with the `yarn` command) they are placed in the `node_modules` folder